-- 26. The applicant states that the parental cultivars of the five GM chrysanthemum lines included in this application are all double decorative (Figure 2B) or double pompon types.
-Pompon type flowers are similar to decorative type flowers but are globular rather than flat in shape (Kofranek, 1992). - 27.
-Two of the parental cultivars, Sei Arabella and T37, have disc florets and have been successfully used as pollen donors in artificial crossing experiments (Aida et al., 2020).
-It is not known whether the other three parental cultivars have disc florets and produce pollen.
+26. The applicant states that the parental cultivars of the five GM chrysanthemum lines included in this application are all double decorative (Figure 2B) or double pompon types.
+Pompon type flowers are similar to decorative type flowers but are globular rather than flat in shape (Kofranek, 1992).

+27. Two of the parental cultivars, Sei Arabella and T37, have disc florets and have been successfully used as pollen donors in artificial crossing experiments (Aida et al., 2020).